Age Range Of Toddlers | Growth, Milestones, Care

 Language Development Within The Age Range Of Toddlers

 Language acquisition is one of the most remarkable aspects of toddlerhood.
-At about one year old, toddlers typically say their first meaningful words such as “mama” or “dada.”
-Vocabulary grows steadily from there:
+Around one year old, many toddlers begin using meaningful words such as “mama” or “dada,” although normal timing varies from child to child.
+Vocabulary usually grows steadily from there:

-• 24–36 months: Toddlers can use two-to-three-word phrases and understand simple instructions.
+• 24–36 months: Toddlers commonly use two-to-three-word phrases, ask simple questions, and understand simple instructions.

-Receptive language (understanding) usually develops faster than expressive language (speaking).
-By three years old, many toddlers can engage in simple conversations and follow multi-step directions.
+Receptive language, or understanding, usually develops faster than expressive language, or speaking.
+By three years old, many toddlers can engage in simple back-and-forth conversations and follow two-step directions, though pronunciation may still be developing.

 Emotional and Social Development in Toddlerhood